Info Source: Sources of Federal Government and Employee Information

 - Record number: CGC 575

-- Description: Includes information relating to the licensing of grain dealers and elevators, including reported liabilities and level of security tendered.
-Licensees are required to report monthly to Canadian Grain Commission on their liabilities which allow Canadian Grain Commission to monitor risk to producers of not being compensated for grain deliveries and establish the amount of security that each licensee must provide in order to cover outstanding liabilities.
+- Description: May include information relating to the licensing of grain dealers and elevators, including reported liabilities and level of security tendered.
+Licencsees are required to report monthly to Canadian Grain Commission on their liabilities which allow Canadian Grain Commission to monitor risk to producers of not being compensated for grain deliveries and establish the amount of security that each licensee must provide in order to cover outstanding liabilities.

-- Document types: Licensing applications, articles of incorporation, mode of operations, security documentation, reports of liabilities and audited liability, license certificates, notification of elevator construction or renovation, device inspection certificate, grain receipts, elevator receipts, cash purchase tickets, weigh scale certificates, financial statements, property insurance policies, declaration of producer liabilities, producer payment claim form
+- Document types: Licensing applications, articles of incorporation, mode of operations, security documentation, reports of liabilities and audited liability, licence certificates, notification of elevator construction or renovation, elevator information identifying storage capacity, year built and location, device examination certificate, grain receipts, elevator receipts, cash purchase tickets, financial statements, policy briefs, consultations, briefing notes, ministerial correspondence, memoranda to Cabinet, declaration of producer liabilities, producer payment claim form and annual grain purchases from producers.

 - Record number: CGC 588